tvand7093/ACM/README.md

-# ACM
+# ACM App A Month

-An app for the ACM at WSU Vancouver group.
-Showing events, and members, and potentially more.
+## CS Assistant (Convenience)
+An application for easily viewing the courses taught by Lang and Cochran.
+Also provides support for viewing assignments as well as their actual documents.